Stop! Your Lease Extension in Edwinstowe Could Be FREE

 If you are facing a significant premium because your lease in Edwinstowe has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Edwinstowe lease extension
+Top reasons for Edwinstowe lease extension

 Increase your lease and increase your Edwinstowe property value

-An extended lease has roughly the same value as a freehold
+An extended lease is almost the same value as a freehold

-Lenders may not loan monies on a short lease
+Lenders will not issue a mortgage with a short lease

 Lender Requirement

-National Westminster Bank Mortgage term plus 30 years.
+National Westminster Bank

 What makes us experts in Edwinstowe lease extensions?